Our Charity Partners

 Ceiling Lift at Regina Home

-The Regina Home installed an ASureHands lift system.
+A SureHands lift system was installed at the Regina Home.
 The new system allows individuals to safely transfer between rooms in the house using a ceiling track.
 The lift is also safer for staff members as it reduces the strain of lifting and lowering when transferring from a wheelchair to other areas of the home.
-The new equipment was installed in February 2024 and is currently used by two individuals living at the house.
+The new equipment was installed in February 2024 and is currently being used by two individuals living at the home.

 Bathroom Renovation and New Flooring at Pittsburgh Campus

-Building 3B at the Pittsburgh Campus needed a bathroom renovation, including shower drains, a trench drain, and rerouting water lines.
-New heavy-duty grab/slider bars were installed to make bathing safer for residents of 3B.
-After the drains were completed, new flooring was installed in the bathroom.
+Building 3B at Pittsburgh Campus was in need of a bathroom renovation including shower drains, a trench drain, and rerouting waterlines.
+New heavy-duty grab/slider bars were installed to make the bathing process safer for those who reside at 3B.
+New flooring was installed in the bathroom after the drains were completed.